 There are 10 African-style chalets at the Okonjima Bush Camp.
 Each unique African-style chalet is completely secluded and private, and are between 80m – 100m apart.
 The chalets are a combination of earthy orange clay walls, khaki-green canvas and thatched roofs, complete with stone birdbath in front.
 The front 180 degrees is comprised of glass and canvas panels which may be rolled up inviting you to enjoy your private ‘bushveld’ vista.
 There is a low wall at the bottom, and the canvas sections also have gauzed windows if guests prefer them rolled down.

-All meals are included at Okonjima, including lunch on the first day for arriving guest.
-A gourmet three-course evening meal is served in the evening.
+All meals are included at Okonjima, including lunch on the first day for arriving guests.
+A gourmet three-course meal is served in the evening.

 Facilities at Okonjima

 - Double en-suite rooms